Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 # Sample configuration examples

-**CAUTION** before using these examples check the datasheet and user manual of the motor, encoder (and optionally brake) you are using.
-Especially: check compatibility of signal voltages.

 ## Adding a M23CL

 [M569.1](/User_manual/Reference/Gcodes/M569_1) is used to configure the closed loop driver.

-Here's an sample excerpt from a config.g file for RRF 3.5 to drive the X and Y motors from M23CLs configured at CAN addresses 70 and 71.
+Here's a sample excerpt from a config.g file for RRF 3.5 to drive the X and Y motors from M23CLs configured at CAN addresses 70 and 71.

 ```
 M569.1 P70.0 T3 E2:4 R100 I0 D0 ; Configure the M23CL at CAN address 70